irislib/faq/README.md

 ### Android version
 Google Play store [version](https://play.google.com/store/apps/details?id=to.iris.twa). [(apk)](https://github.com/irislib/iris-messenger/releases)

 Iris updates the version automatically.
 No need to install a new version.
-Just quit the app and restart if you want to expedite the updating or it does not do it for some reason 🤙
+Just quit the app and restart if you want to expedite the updating or it does not do it for some reason.

 ### Username (nostr)
 Iris supports profile URLs in the following formats ([examples](https://iris.to/post/note1wn6axvzvnzn8hr45j95qlxpag4u7xcdx79rtk0uet8s5hhqynfhsdfppve)):